acloudmonk/Python/README.md

-# python
-this repo is use to keep all python related solutions
+- 👋 Hi, this repo is use to keep all python related knowledge and solution.